SICKAppSpaceCodingStarterKit/CSK_Module_DeviceNetworkConfig/README.md

 ![plot](./docu/media/UI_Screenshot.png)

 ## How to Run
+Please checkout the project and run the Powershell script "createProject.ps1".
+The script creates a project folder that can be opened with AppStudio.
+New versions of the dependent modules can also be loaded into the project via the script.

 The app includes an intuitive GUI to setup the ethernet setup of the device.
 For further information check out the [documentation](./docu/CSK_Module_DeviceNetworkConfig.html) in the folder "docu".